 East Portal Camp Cabins—Gilpin County Historic Landmark

 Historian and Vice Chair of the Gilpin County Historic Preservation Commission, B. Travis Wright, MPS, nominated the East Portal Camp Cabins at the Moffat Tunnel as a Gilpin County Historic Landmark.
-This landmark application can be tracked as LM-23-1.
+This landmark application was unanimously approved by the Gilpin County Board of County Commissioners on June 13, 2023.

 Many phone and tablet browsers will not display embedded PDFs; please click the ‘Download‘ button to view the PDF.

-TRAVIS’ PUBLIC STATEMENT AS APPLICANT AT THE GILPIN COUNTY HISTORIC PRESERVATION COMMISSION MEETING
+TRAVIS’ PREPARED PUBLIC STATEMENT AS APPLICANT AT THE GILPIN COUNTY HISTORIC PRESERVATION COMMISSION MEETING

 At the GIlpin County Historic Preservation Commission meeting held on Thursday, May 18, 2023, B. Travis Wright, MPS read the following statement, as applicant, to accompany the nomination of the East Portal Camp Cabins: